 |Visit a fairytale castle in our area, such as Sigmaringen or Hohenzollern.|

-"We enjoy running the gymnastics class at HFU and giving others the opportunity to try out gymnastics."Julia Kolodziej (International Business Management student) and Look Phanthavong (Medical Engineering student)
+"We enjoy running the gymnastics class at HFU and giving others the opportunity to try out gymnastics."Julia Kolodziej (International Business Management) and Look Phanthavong (Medical Engineering)

 "I enjoy coaching the self-defence group at HFU and getting to know students from all the different study programmes.
-The HFU sports programme also gives me the chance to try out new activites such as boxing."Denise Beck (International Business student)
+The HFU sports programme also gives me the chance to try out new activites such as boxing."Denise Beck (International Business)